What Is Psoriasis?

 Psoriasis is not usually physically painful, itchy or symptomatic, but the rash can have severe psychological consequences for men and women who have this condition.
 Psoriasis primarily affects the skin but can also affect the nails and joints causing psoriatic arthritis.
 Also, psoriasis can be an indication of internal inflammation with an increased risk of cardiac disease.

 Psoriasis should be managed by a board certified dermatologist.
-At BAXT CosMedical®, our board certified dermatologists, Drs.
-Saida Baxt and Rebecca Baxt are available to help you diagnose, treat, control and manage your psoriasis.
+At BAXT CosMedical®, our board certified dermatologists, Dr. Rebecca Baxt and Dr. Saida Baxt are available to help you diagnose, treat, control and manage your psoriasis.

 What Causes Psoriasis and What Are The Symptoms Of Psoriasis?